yunfan/punyforth/README.md

 The word *catch* expects an execution token of a word that potentially throws an exception.

 The exeption mechanism in Punyforth follows the "catch everything and re-throw if needed" semantics.
-The instruction *0 throw* is essentially a no-op.
+The instruction *0 throw* is essentially a no-op and indicates no error.

 #### Uncaught exception handler